microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-winget-rest-source-azure.md

 ## Manage Windows Package Manager REST source with PowerShell

 To simplify the management and interaction with the Windows Package Manager REST source, the `Microsoft.WinGet.Source` PowerShell module has been made available.
-This PowerShell module provides cmdlets that enable you to Add, Remove and Get application manifests from your Windows Package Manager REST source, as well as stand up a new Windows Package Manager REST source in Azure.
+This PowerShell module provides cmdlets that enable you to Add, Remove and Get package manifests from your Windows Package Manager REST source, as well as stand up a new Windows Package Manager REST source in Azure.

 The following steps are required for managing a Windows Package Manager REST source with PowerShell:

 1. Download and install the `Microsoft.WinGet.Source` PowerShell Module.
 2. Automate the creation of a Windows Package Manager REST source.
-3. Publishing Application Manifests to the Windows Package Manager REST source.
+3. Publishing Package Manifests to the Windows Package Manager REST source.
-4. Retrieve published Application Manifests from the Windows Package Manager REST source.
+4. Retrieve published Package Manifests from the Windows Package Manager REST source.
-5. Remove published Applications Manifests from the Windows Package Manager REST source.
+5. Remove published Package Manifests from the Windows Package Manager REST source.

 ### Download and install the PowerShell module